We may earn a commission when you buy through links in our articles. Learn more.

 Terraria auto house

 If you’re looking for a simple way to pop up a fresh house, and don’t mind dipping your toes into the world of modding, Fargo’s Mutant Mod may be the answer for you.
-Fargo’s Mod is one of the biggest and most popular Terraria mods out there, including loads of cool features, from new NPCs and bosses, to quality of life changes.
+Fargo’s Mod is one of the biggest and most popular Terraria mods out there, and it includes loads of cool features, from new NPCs and bosses, to quality of life changes.

 One of the features included in the Fargo’s Mutant Mod is the Insta House, which is a craftable consumable that instantly creates a 6×10 wooden house with walls, a door, a table, a chair, and a torch.
 Though very basic, the Insta House ticks all the necessary boxes, and is very useful for spawning a place for NPCs to rest their heads.
 The Deviantt (a town NPC) gives you three Insta Houses when you ask for help for the first time, but you can always craft more using 50 wood and a torch at a Sawmill.